muskanchahan/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac toe game by html,css ,javascript
+tic tac toe game by using HTML CSS JAVASCRIPT